-Getting a divorce or civil partnership dissolution is about to become easier.
-From 6th April 2022, ‘no-fault divorce’ will be introduced, allowing people to apply for divorce without having to place blame for the relationship breakdown.
+Getting a divorce or civil partnership dissolution has never been easier.
+On the 6th of April 2022, ‘no-fault divorce’ was introduced, allowing people to apply for divorce without having to place blame for the relationship breakdown.

 Our Family Law specialist, Teresa Braddon, is a member of Resolution and has always specialised in helping people find the most positive solution to their issues.
 In most cases, our combination of practical legal advice and negotiation skills allows people to get through the process with minimal stress (which also helps them save on costs).

 We can provide all the advice you need about getting a divorce or civil partnership dissolution, including simple, straightforward advice about no-fault divorce.
 With local offices in Hoddesdon and Broxbourne, we work with clients from across Hertfordshire, as well as a growing number of clients elsewhere in England, Wales and abroad.

 Our team are also happy to speak over the phone, via email or through videoconferencing for your safety and convenience.